 Who do Phishers Target?

 Phishers are ultimately after valuable data of the company, the employees, and the business’s customer base.
 Some phishers target individuals.
-Meanwhile, others do a mass attack of everyone in the company, industry, or geographic area.
+Meanwhile, others make a mass attack of everyone in the company, industry, or geographic area.

 Broader phishing attacks can include cold-calling many people, such as the now well-known bank phishing scam.
 Another attack, clone phishing, involves two maneuvers.
 The phisher first gains access to an employee’s email.
-Then this scammer clones a legitimate, successfully delivered email.
+Then this scammer clones a legitimate successfully delivered email.
 This email is edited to contain malicious links and attachments while still looking like innocent communication.